 Questions and Answers

 The first strategy is to split the workflow.
-Each CPU processes a single pixel.
 We split processes across the servers, but inside each server, we really try to optimize the workflow.
-Hence, this is distributed but also parallelized for every server.
-So most of our infrastructure we manage by ourselves, and we basically have this running Colocation service solution based Ede.
-We did some research about this service solutions, and they had some green energy certifications.
+Hence, this is distributed but also parallelized for each server.
+Most of our infrastructure we manage by ourselves, and we basically have this running by using a colocation service solution based Ede.
+We did some research about this service solution, and they had some green energy certifications.

 No, most of the time is spent on predictions.
-For instance, we have 14 servers, each with 1TB RAM and 96 cores, for Grassland models using Random forest with 60 trees and one model for each class of grassland.
+For instance, we have 14 servers, each with 1TB RAM and 96 cores.
+For Grassland models using Random Forest with 60 trees and one model for each class of grassland.
 We dropped it from 100 to 60 trees which resulted 20-30% percent faster speeds.
-I would say the random forest is still a bit more computationally and in general produce better results depending on the problem.
+I would say the random forest is still a bit more computationally efficient and in general produce better results depending on the problem.

 • Do you also consider using CNN deep learning models for your work?